Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 - [ ] Cross-check that tone and imagery align with brand guidelines and accessibility standards.

+### Verify

+- [ ] Record which assets were reviewed, approved, or sent back using the campaign tracker so optimization focuses on flagged pieces.
+- [ ] Confirm UTM tags, CMS IDs, or asset repository links are documented before launching optimizations.
+- [ ] Ensure legal/compliance sign-offs are archived alongside the review notes.

 ### Optimize

 - [ ] Iterate campaigns based on review feedback (e.g., tighten CTAs, update